i-tabu/getgitusers/README.md

 ABOUT
 ============
-Very quick script, to seach github users according to their language, location and download inside a MySQL table
+Very quick script, to seach github users according to their language, location and download inside a MySQL table.

 INSTALLATION
 ============